rsnyder/juncture-about/README.md

 The Plant Humanities Lab release in 2021 was accompanied with a search tool for finding images and journal articles, and presenting data extracted from the Wikidata knowledge graph.
 The tool was at an alpha level of completeness and quality but showed much promise.

-An updated version of the tool is currently under development with completion expected by the end of the year.
+An updated version of the tool is currently under development.
 An in-process version of the tool can seen at [https://search.plant-humanities.org](https://search.plant-humanities.org).

 Improvements in this next version of the tool (will) include: